jovanovicjanna/unit1/project_1/crypto_wallet.md

     print(f" The amount of the biggest transaction is {max_amount}.")
  ```
-This function will give my client an information about the amount of the biggest transaction made by reading db.csv file and comparing data in items of a list with index [3].
+This function will give my client an information about the amount of the biggest transaction made by reading db.csv file and comparing data of items of a list with index [3].
 # The last 5 transactions
 ```.py
 def recent_transactions():